Azure/aksArc/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an new deature to the Azure Kubernetes Service on Azure Stack HCI
+about: Suggest an new feature to the Azure Kubernetes Service on Azure Stack HCI
+title: ''
-labels: kind/feature
+labels: enhancement
-project: projects/1
+assignees: ''

 ---

 <!-- Please only use this template for submitting feature requests -->

 **Title**: